LIS

 12VAC5-90-80.
 Lists of diseases that shall be reported.

-A. Reportable disease list.
-The board declares suspected or confirmed cases of the following named diseases, toxic effects, and conditions to be reportable by the persons enumerated in 12VAC5-90-90.
-Conditions identified by an asterisk (*) require immediate communication to the local health department by the most rapid means available upon suspicion or confirmation, as defined in subsection C of this section.
-Other conditions should be reported within three days of suspected or confirmed diagnosis, unless otherwise specified in this section.
+A. The persons enumerated in 12VAC5-90-90 shall report the following named diseases, toxic effects, and conditions pursuant to this chapter.
+A condition identified by an asterisk (*) requires immediate communication to the local health department by the most rapid means available upon suspicion or confirmation, as defined in subsection C of this section.
+Other conditions shall be reported within three days of suspected or confirmed diagnosis, unless otherwise specified in this section.
 Neonatal Abstinence Syndrome shall be reported as specified in subsection E of this section.
 Coronavirus disease 2019 (SARS-CoV-2) shall be reported as specified in subsection I of the section.

 Amebiasis (Entamoeba histolytica)